 By AAA of Western and Central New York

 Food is a big part of holiday fun, but festivities can take your attention away from cooking and lead to fires.
-According to the U.S. Fire Administration, “from 2014 to 2016, an estimated 2,400 residential building fires were reported to fire departments in the U.S. on Thanksgiving Day and caused an estimated 5 deaths, 25 injuries and $19 million in property loss.”
+Cooking caused half of residential building fires in 2015, according to the U.S. Fire Administration.

 More cooking fires occur on Thanksgiving than any other day of the year.
-In fact, the National Fire Protection Association reports that, “in 2017, U.S. fire departments responded to an estimated 1,600 home cooking fires on Thanksgiving, the peak day for such fires” compared with the average day (with Christmas Day and Christmas Eve not far behind).
-Unattended cooking was, by far, the leading contributing factor in cooking fires and fire deaths.
+In fact, the National Fire Protection Association reports three times as many home fires (an increase of 230 percent) occur on that holiday, compared with the average day.
+Christmas Day and Christmas Eve are not far behind.

 Before you bake, broil, grill, sear or fry, remember these tips for fireproof feasts: